fplll/g6k/README.rst

 .. image:: https://travis-ci.org/fplll/g6k.svg?branch=master
     :target: https://travis-ci.org/fplll/g6k

-G6K is a C++ and Python (2) library implementing several Sieve algorithm to be used in more advanced lattice reduction task.
+G6K is a C++ and Python (2) library that implements several Sieve algorithms to be used in more advanced lattice reduction tasks.
 It follows the stateful machine framework from:

 Martin R. Albrecht and Léo Ducas and Gottfried Herold and Elena Kirshanova and Eamonn W. Postlethwaite and Marc Stevens, The General Sieve Kernel and New Records in Lattice Reduction.

 The article is available `in this repository <https://github.com/fplll/g6k/blob/master/article.pdf>`__ and soon on eprint.

 Building the library